faizollah/claude-notes/README.md

 ## Features

 - **Quick Clip Functionality**: One-click saving of selected text from Claude.ai conversations
-- **Visual Context Preservation**: Underlines saved clips with superscript numbers for easy reference
+- **Visual Context Preservation**: Underlines saved clips for easy reference within the conversation
-- **Draggable Notes Panel**: A floating, draggable panel to view your saved notes
 - **Notes Library**: Dedicated page to view, search, and manage all your saved notes
 - **Export/Import**: Export your notes as JSON for backup or sharing